pasqualerossi/42-Piscine/README.md

 C04, C05 and C06 (with possibly C07 if you want to) </br>

 - This week continue with your C Projects and suggest that from Wednesday (not Thursday this week) to practice for the final exam.
-- Continue and push your C Projects on the final weekend of the piscine as Sunday at 5pm, the 42 Intra closes and piscine is over.
+- Continue to push your C Projects on the final weekend of the piscine as Sunday at 5pm, the 42 Intra closes and the Piscine is over.
 </br>
 NOTE: Don't stress with the exams, I failed the first 3 exams (Exam 00, Exam 01 and Exam 02) and only passed the last exam (Exam 03).